S2-group/experiment-runner/README.md

 *TODO: Add visualization similar to [robot-runner overview](documentation/overview.png)*

-The framework offers an automation of the infrastructure overhead for measurement-based empirical experiments, as a consequence of its design, produced by the following **design drivers**:

-- **User Authority**: Give the user full authority over the experiment execution in the Python-based configuration file.
-- **Focus on Orchestration**: Orchestrate the experiment on the basis of *events*.
-These events are characterized by their *moment of execution* in any experiment.
-- **Focus on Supporting Infrastructure**: Offer the user all, potentially necessary, supporting features (e.g. factors and treatment levels).

-When Experiment Runner runs is passed an experiment config as an argument, it will:
+When Experiment Runner is passed a user-defined experiment config via command line arguments, it will:

 - Validate the config
 - Output the config's values as read by Experiment Runner in the console for user validation